User Score: 10717

 Lost Loves: Siegfried Laier is searching for the U.S. serviceman who aided his family during World War II.

-The Unexplained: A real life team of ghostbusters are investigating the La Posada Hotel in Santa Fe, NM, searching for the ghost of a woman, Julia Staab who may be haunting the place.
+The Unexplained: A real life team of ghostbusters is investigating the La Posada Hotel in Santa Fe, NM, searching for the ghost of a woman, Julia Staab who may be haunting the place.

 Wanted: Jeanne Boylan, a suspect graphic artist, tries to help the FBI by trying to create a composite drawing of a suspect known only as "Jason" in the death of Jonathan Francia who had been abducted and burned in his car.